Arash Abbasi

 Arash Abbasi (آرش عباسی, born in 1978 in Malayer) is an Iranian screenwriter, director and actor.

 Early life

 Abbasi started his work in 1990 at his hometown School.
 In 1998 he moved to Tehran to Study Drama.
-He got BA in Dramatic literature from Azad University of art and architecture.
-In 2012 he Went to Bologna and take place in university of bologna to get his MA in The Rules of the Theatre.
+He got a BA in Dramatic literature from Azad University of art and architecture.
+In 2012 he Went to Bologna and in university of bologna, he got his MA in The Rules of the Theatre.